XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 npx hardhat compile
 ```

-If everything is correctly configured and there is no errors, you should see the following message on your console:
+If everything is correctly configured and there are no errors, you should see the following message on your console:

 ```
 Downloading compiler 0.8.16